Morality & Justice

 Central to Christianity are key attributes such as integrity, honesty, morality and justice.
 These attributes are therefore central to the CDP.

-Selflessness and service (to others) is also central to Christianity, therefore we seek to server you, the public, to the very best of our ability.
+Selflessness and service (to others) is also central to Christianity, therefore we seek to service you, the public, to the very best of our ability.
 But we can only do that with your support and achieve our aims and objectives with active members and generous donations.

 We believe in genuine equality.